Athena (Marvel Comics): The Olympus Group

 Meanwhile, Hera and Pluto have taken over the Olympus Group, the modern day seat of power for the Olympians, via the inherited shares of Zeus' and by buying out Poseidon, and have decided the company has a new major goal: the deaths of Athena and Hercules.
 As a part of her master plan, Hera kills Aegis, a hero favored by Athena.
 Using his body as a bait, she lures Athena, Amadeus and Hercules into a trap.
 Among Hera's retinue is Delphyne Gorgon, who wishes to kill Athena in revenge for her cursing the original Gorgons.
 Athena formulates a new plan to counter Hera, and the heroes escape in the midst of a battle between Hera's forces and the Dark Avengers.

-When they arrive in Atlantic City, Athena revealed that she's sending them to Hades to retrieve Zeus.
+When they arrive in Atlantic City, Athena revealed that she has sending them to Hades to retrieve Zeus.
 They are successful and Zeus is reborn as a young boy, although without his memories, but he still has weather control.
 As Amadeus leaves them to find his sister, Athena and Hercules race to hide Zeus with The Mighty Avengers.
 Cho, meanwhile, departs to uncover the truth behind his parents' death and his sister's disappearance, uncertain whether to trust her any longer.
 Subsequently, he learns that in fact Athena has been posing as an ally of his, former FBI Agent Sexton, to aid him on his adventure, and that she intervened even earlier to save his life from the murder attempt that killed his family.
 It is revealed that Pythagoras Dupree was Athena's original choice to be her champion, but he refused the position, and, retreating inside an elaborate web of realities, began killing anyone who could possibly lead Athena to him.
 Cho, after confronting Dupree, rejoins Athena, and shares with her information about Hera's superweapon, Continuum.